Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

-The density shift, which is the frequency shift due to atom-atom interactions, is another source of uncertainty.
-This is proportional to the density of atoms in the lattice, and thus reducing the density of atoms suppresses the uncertainty.
-Trapping atoms in a three-dimensional optical lattice with excessive atoms removed by reducing the Fermi temperature of the degenerate Fermi gas \cite{Science.358.90} sets density shift under a good control.
-The disadvantage of the first method is the increase in QPN due to the small number of atoms, and the second methods induces a large uncertainty in the ac Stark shift due to the tensor shift.
-Additionally, the edge effect \cite{PhysRevLett.127.013401} needs to be carefully treated.
-Recent reports utilize low-density fermionic gas in large vertical one-dimensional optical lattices.
-First, a large optical lattice, e.g., characterized by a waist size of 260 $\upmu$m \cite{Nature.602.420}, is used to reduce the density of atoms.
-To achieve this optical lattice, it is common to enhance the trap laser intensity with an intermediate finesse cavity ($F\sim 200,1300$ \cite{Nature.564.87,Nature.602.420}).
-Delocalization of atoms to reduce the density in this large one-dimensional optical lattice is also performed. \cite{PhysRevLett.132.133201,QuantumSciTechnol.9.045023} Second, immunity of fermionic isotopes to s-wave collisions suppresses the collisional shift.
-The remaining shift due to p-wave collisions is canceled by inter-layer s-wave collisions induced by the wave function of atoms ranging over a few layers because of low trap depth ($U_0<10E_{R}$) \cite{Nature.602.420}.
-This achieved the clock of $10^{-19}$ relative uncertainty \cite{PhysRevLett.133.023401}.
+The density shift, which arises from atom-atom interactions, is another source of uncertainty.
+Since the shift is proportional to the density of atoms in the lattice, reducing the density helps mitigate its effects.
+Another way to control the density shift is by trapping atoms in a three-dimensional optical lattice and removing excess atoms by lowering the Fermi temperature of a degenerate Fermi gas\cite{Science.358.90}.
+However, both approaches have drawbacks.
+Reducing the density of atoms increases the QPN due to the small number of atoms, while the three-dimensional optical lattice induces a large uncertainty in the ac Stark shift due to the tensor shift.
+Additionally, the edge effect \cite{PhysRevLett.127.013401} needs to be carefully managed.
+Recent studies utilize low-density fermionic gas in large vertical one-dimensional optical lattices.
+First, a large optical lattice, e.g., a beam waist size of 260 $\upmu$m \cite{Nature.602.420}, is used to reduce the density of atoms.
+To achieve such a lattice, trap laser intensity is enhanced with an intermediate finesse cavity (${\cal F}\sim 200$\cite{PhysRevLett.119.253001}, $1300$\cite{Nature.602.420}).
+Second, fermionic isotopes naturally suppress the collisional shift by s-wave collisions.
+For Sr, the remaining shift due to p-wave collisions is canceled by inter-layer s-wave collisions, which are induced by the delocalized atoms over a few layers due to the low trap depth ($U_0<10E_{R}$) \cite{Nature.602.420}.
+This approach has enabled the clock to reach $<10^{-18}$ fractional uncertainty \cite{PhysRevLett.133.023401}.
+For Yb, delocalization of the atomic cloud to reduce the density in this large one-dimensional optical lattice is performed. \cite{PhysRevLett.132.133201} Other systematic uncertainties, such as the background gas collision shift, the second order Zeeman shift, and the servo error are well-controlled and significantly suppressed compared to the major uncertainties discussed here.